apache/johnzon/src/site/markdown/index.md

 * The ones based on JSON-P (JsonObject, JsonArray, JsonStructure)
 * The ones based on Johnzon Mapper

+Note that if you want to control the Mapper or JSON-B instance used by decoders you can set up the associated servlet listeners:

+* org.apache.johnzon.websocket.internal.mapper.MapperLocator for johnzon-mapper
+* org.apache.johnzon.websocket.jsonb.JsonbLocator for JSON-B

+if you write in the servlet context an attribute named `org.apache.johnzon.websocket.internal.mapper.MapperLocator.mapper` (it is a `Supplier<Mapper>`) or `org.apache.johnzon.websocket.jsonb.JsonbLocator.jsonb` (depending the implementation you use) it will be used instead of the default instance.

 #### JSON-P integration

 Encoders: